TheeWhizzard/alx-system_engineering-devops/0x00-shell_basics/README.md

-file /tmp/iamafile - script that prints the type of the file ln -s /bin/ls __ls__ - creates a symbolic link cp -u *.html ../ - that copies all the HTML files from the current working directory to the parent of the working directory
+file /tmp/iamafile - script that prints the type of the file ln -s /bin/ls __ls__ - creates a symbolic link cp -u *.html ../ - that copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u -a script that moves all files beginning with an uppercase letter to the directory